libhal/libhal.github.io/mkdocs/getting_started.md

     ```

 The compiler used to cross build application for the ARM Cortex M series is the
-Arm-Gnu-Toolchain.
+Arm GNU Toolchain.
 Profiles are provided that allow you to select which version
 of the compiler you want to use.
 These profiles set the compiler package as the
 global compiler ensuring that un0built dependencies use it for building
 libraries.
 It can be installed using: